Last updated May 2, 2022.

 This can be a welcome “side effect” if you need some help relaxing or use inositol as a sleep aid.

-While inositol seems to be safe during pregnancy, and is sometimes taken to mitigate gestational diabetes, talk to your doctor before taking while pregnant.
+While inositol seems to be safe during pregnancy, and is sometimes taken to mitigate gestational diabetes, talk to your doctor before taking it while pregnant.

 Recommended: Upgrading brain health is key to making your brain work better.

-Mind Lab Pro is the brain supplement we recommend because, by boosting your brain health, it can help you:
+Mind Lab Pro is the brain supplement I recommend because, by boosting your brain health, it can help you:

 - Improve your mental clarity and focus.